lifeafter619/lifeafter619/README.md

 - 💬 Ask me about: study!
 - 📫 How to reach me: in your heart
 - 😄 Pronouns: a loving dog?! (doge✨
 - ⚡ Fun fact: adore Szn...
-Also,She is miiiiiine!!!
+Also,She is miiiiiine now!!!